What Matters To Health Care Voters: 5 Voices From New Hampshire

 "The last three years, I've had no health care at all because it's too expensive," he said.

 He says a policy would cost him $19,000 a year and still have a $6,000 deductible.
-He's 59 and say he is hoping to stay healthy until he can get on Medicare in six years.
+He's 59 and says he is hoping to stay healthy until he can get on Medicare in six years.

 "If we reduce the age for Medicare from 65 to 55, hey, I'm in.
 That's cool.
 I like that," he says.